jackyang25/agentic-system-with-distributed-mcp-servers/README.md

-The Challenge
-"By the age of 30, only about 42 percent of millennials owned a home.
+The challenge: "By the age of 30, only about 42 percent of millennials owned a home.
 That compares to 48 percent of Generation X and 51 percent of Baby Boomers."
 Many first-time buyers face high costs, debt, and a maze of programs.
 This project helps check a basic budget, find affordable neighborhoods, and surface relevant assistance programs.

 Quick Start